Image gotten from Canva

 - Image 1 – connotes drinking a hot beverage in the morning while reflecting on things (“morning reflections”).
 The second cup is flipped vertically as a play on the word “reflections” (thoughts/mirror image).

-- Image 2 – visual representation of the sentence, “I want to leave my footprints on the sands of time” (even this sentence is open to interpretation but I’ll leave that up to you).
+- Image 2 – visual representation of the sentence, “I want to leave my footprints on the sands of time” (this sentence is itself open to interpretation but I’ll leave that up to you).
 The “sands of time” in the beach are organised around a cup merely for stylistic purposes.

 - Image 3 – simply, “pour out your heart”.
 I think this one is my favourite!